Designing Information to Help People Act Quickly

 Why does chunking matter, and exactly what does it mean?

 Human short-term memory is limited; we can process only about 3 to 4 chunks of input at one time!
-That means we tend to “glaze over” when we’re bombarded with too much input at one time.
+That means we tend to “glaze over” when we’re bombarded with too much input simultaneously.

 However, when we “chunk” content into smaller bites, we can reduce the data processing overload for the readers or viewers of our content.